continuumNought/group-todo/README.md

 The default database uses SQLite and stores data in `db.sqlite3`.
 The backend exposes a REST API powered by Django REST Framework and supports WebSocket connections through Django Channels.

+## REST API

+The API is available under the `/api/` path.
+Todo lists can be created with a POST request to `/api/lists/`.
+Each list is identified by a unique `token` that can be used to retrieve the list or its associated items.
+All CRUD operations for todo items are exposed through `/api/items/`.

+To fetch all items for a specific list, send a GET request to `/api/lists/{token}/items/`.